This post may contain affiliate links. Read the full disclosure here.

 When you arrive in France on a long-stay visa, you will need to validate your visa online.
 Depending on the type of visa you hold, you may need to complete a series of obligations with OFII (L’Office Français de l’Immigration et de l’Intégration), the French Immigration Office.

 If you arrived on a visa that requires you to sign the contrat d’intégration, such as the visa for the spouse of a French citizen, you will be called in for an interview and given a French language test (unless you are exempt from this requirement because you studied at a French university, for example).
 This test ascertains if your level of French is at least at A1.
 There is no need to worry; if you do not pass the test, you will be assigned free French language classes.
-Of course, it is required to pass these classes in order to renew your visa and receive a carte de séjour “vie privée et familiale.”
+Of course, in most cases, it is required to pass these classes in order to renew your visa and receive a carte de séjour “vie privée et familiale.”

 Two types of 10-year residence permits, the carte de résident de 10 ans and the carte de résident de longue durée-UE, both have a language requirement.
 In most cases, you need to demonstrate level A2 of French in order to be granted these cards.
 I’ve anecdotally heard that some préfectures automatically issue you the 10-year card as long as you actively participate in the meeting and show clear understanding of what’s going on.
 However, many préfectures are not this generous, and if required, you do need to provide proof of your language abilities through a valid test.
 If you are over the age of 65 or if you have a diploma from a French university, you may be exempt from this language requirement.